-UNITED STATES SENATE COMMITTEE ON THE JUDICIARY

-QUESTIONNAIRE FOR JUDICIAL NOMINEES

-PUBLIC

-1. Name: State full name (include any former names used).
+UNITED STATES SENATE COMMITTEE ON THE JUDICIARY QUESTIONNAIRE FOR JUDICIAL NOMINEES PUBLIC 1.
+Name: State full name (include any former names used).

-Nancy Lee Maldonado

-2. Position: State the position for which you have been nominated.
+Nancy Lee Maldonado 2.
+Position: State the position for which you have been nominated.

-United States District Judge for the Northern District of Illinois

-3. Address: List current office address.
+United States Circuit Judge for the Seventh Circuit 3.
+Address: List current office address.
 If city and state of residence differs from your place of employment, please list the city and state where you currently reside.
 Office: